StackStorm/st2/docs/source/cli.rst

 To re-run a particular action, you can use the ``execution re-run <existing execution id>`` command.

-This command re-runs an action with the same set of the input parameters which were used for the original action.
+By default, this command re-runs an action with the same set of input parameters which were used with the original action.

+The command takes the same arguments as the ``run`` / ``action execute`` command.
+This means you can pass additional runner or action specific parameters to the command.
+Those parameters are then merged with the parameters from the original action and used to run a new action.

 For example:

 .. sourcecode:: bash

-    st2 run core.local env=VAR=hello cmd='echo $VAR; date'
+    st2 run core.local env="VAR=hello" cmd='echo $VAR; date'
     .
     +-----------------+--------------------------------+
     | Property        | Value                          |